 b(i+1) <= b(i) + max(a, r * b(i))

 in the positive value range.
 For simplicity, we focus on the positive value range.
 However, similar considerations can be made for the negative range.
-Obviously, an optimal mapping, that minimizes the number of bins and therefore the memory footprint, would have
+An optimal mapping that minimizes the number of bins and, therefore, the memory footprint would have

 b(i+1) = b(i) + max(a, r * b(i)).

-We call bins close to zero and having a width of a subnormal bins.
-Normal bins are those representing an interval with larger values, which have a width defined by the relative bin width limit.
+We call bins close to zero and have a width of a subnormal bin.
+Normal bins represent an interval with larger values, which have a width defined by the relative bin width limit.
 The following figure shows an example of such a bin layout.

 In this example, the bins are enumerated with integers from -9 to 8.
 The first and last bin indices address the underflow and the overflow bin, respectively.
 The widths of normal bins correspond to a geometric sequence.
-For an optimal bin layout
+An optimal bin layout

 b(i) = c * (1 + r)^i